-- 1.1st Offense: \$200 or tobacco cessation class - 2.2nd and each subsequent offense: \$250 fine
+- 1st Offense: \$200 and loss of visitation for two (2) weeks.
+1. - 2.
+2nd and each subsequent offense: \$250 fine

 The use of smokeless tobacco on the PCC campus is prohibited.

 Parking Violations

 Parking policies are enforced with parking tickets that carry a fine of at least \$35.
 Any vehicle receiving more than five parking violations will be impounded.
 Citations are given for parking